Minimalist Experiments for Midlife: Simple Shifts That Create Space

 Halve Your Decorations

 For two months, try fewer decorations in your home.
-You can cut them in half, or one-third, whatever you choose, Choose the least meaningful decor in any room, remove them, and try out keeping only your favourites.
+You can cut them in half, or one-third, whatever you choose.
+Choose the least meaningful decor in any room, remove it, and try out keeping only your favourites.
 See what you think.

 Try a No-Buy Challenge